BrainCircuitsIO/circuitmap/README.md

 2. Install circuitmap in whichever python environment is running CATMAID with `pip install -e .`

-3. Run `python manage.py migrate` to create the circuitmap models.
+3. Run `python manage.py migrate` (in the CATMAID folder) to create the circuitmap models.

-4. Run `python manage.py collectstatic -l` to pick up circuitmap's static files.
+4. Run `python manage.py collectstatic -l`  (in the CATMAID folder) to pick up circuitmap's static files.

-5. The extension needs to be enabled in the main CATMAID instance by updating the `KNOWN_EXTENSIONS` variable in `CATMAID/django/projects/pipelinefiles.py`.

-1. The synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks` from the [SQLite database dump](https://github.com/funkelab/synful_fafb).
+5. The synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks` from the [SQLite database dump](https://github.com/funkelab/synful_fafb).

-7. A few additional settings have to be configured to interoperate with segmentation data and CATMAID import procedure (see `circuitmap/control/settings.py.example`).
+6. A few additional settings have to be configured to interoperate with segmentation data and CATMAID import procedure (see `circuitmap/control/settings.py.example`).